Happy Friday, Love Scent fans!

 But if you have experience with pheromones, know how they work, and know how individual pheromones affect you, our pure pheromones offer an excellent chance to make fully customized DIY pheromone products that you can tailor to you and your body’s unique pheromone needs…all without needing to build your own professional laboratory!

-So, if you’ve been working with pre-mixed pheromones for a while–maybe Chikara, or Alpha-7, or the New Pheromone Additives–and are ready to move on to making your very own products, our pure pheromones could definitely be just what you need.
+So, if you’ve been working with pre-mixed pheromones for a while–maybe Chikara, Alpha-7, or Primal Women–and are ready to move on to making your very own products, our pure pheromones could definitely be just what you need.

 Now, let’s take a look at what you need to do to make sure your work with pure pheromones leads to great results!